8bit-pixies/refresh-r/3-r-data-structures/chpt.md

 Vectors
 -------

-The power of R comes from vectors.
-Infact vectorization is the single most important idea in producing efficient R code.
+The power of R comes from vectors (you can say everything is a vector).
+Vectorization is the single most important idea in producing efficient R code.

 What does an R vector look like?